 |Option to Purchase Fee||£10.00|

-PCP Terms and Conditions: New retail CB1100RS registrations from 12/02/19 to 31/03/19.
+PCP Terms and Conditions: New retail CB1100RS orders before 31/07/19.
 Subject to model and colour availability.
-Offers applicable at participating dealers and are at the promoter's absolute discretion.
+Offers applicable at participating dealers and are at the promoter's absolute discretion (excluding Channel Islands).
 Representative example based on 3 years 6.9% PCP.
 Excess mileage rate applies.
 Final payment includes £10 option to purchase fee.
 You do not have to pay the Final Payment if you return the bike at the end of the agreement and you have paid all other amounts due, the bike is in good condition and has been serviced in accordance with the Honda service book and the maximum annual mileage of 4,000 has not been exceeded.
 Excess mileage rate applies should this be exceeded.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
 All figures are correct at time of publication but may be subject to change.
-Credit provided by Honda Finance Europe Plc Cain Road, Bracknell, RG12 1HL.
-Honda Finance Europe Plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.
+Honda Franchise Dealers are credit brokers, not lenders.
+Credit provided by Honda Finance Europe Plc.
+Cain Road, Bracknell, Berkshire RG12 1HL.
+Honda Financial Services is a trading name of Honda Finance Europe Plc. a company registered at Companies House No 03289418.
+Honda Finance Europe plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.

 Since 1959, when they first adorned the twin-cylinder CB92 Benly, the two letters CB have always meant a great deal to Honda, and Honda owners.
 And they came to mean even more in 1969; the four-cylinder CB750 was a seminal moment for motorcycling as the world’s first production superbike took centre stage, laying down a blueprint that still stands today